MilowB/DonatelloPyzza/README.md

 # DonatelloPyzza

-A simple environment to help teenagers learning Python in high school.
+A simple environment to help beginners learn Python in high school.
-A turtle can move in a grid and touch each cell until it finds the salad.
+A turtle can move through a grid and touch each cell until it finds the pizza.

-You can manually create the grid world in which the turtle is moving or generate it automatically (soon).
+You can manually create the grid world in which the turtle moves or generate it automatically (soon).

 # Documentation